larrydanna/fetchr/README.md

 Fetchr is a ficticious web service.

+This 'reference application' was not completed in it's latest version.
+A new version will replace this project in the future.

-## Mission Statement... alleged.
+## Mission Statement.

-Fetchr's 'pretend' mission is to enable willing servants to deliver day-to-day household goods to residential customers, and provide world class end-to-end payment services.
+Fetchr's mission is to enable willing servants to deliver day-to-day household goods to residential customers, and provide world class end-to-end payment services.

 ## Our Values
 Do no harm.

 # Actual Mission